Title I FAQs

 What are this year’s Parent and Family Involvement events?

 There are many events happening at our Lakeside campus this year.
-In particular, our Parent and Family Involvement (PAFI) events will include Curriculum Night in August, Open House/Data Night in January, Literacy Night in March, and Math Night in April!
+In particular, our Parent and Family Involvement (PAFI) events will include the Annual Meeting & Curriculum Night in August, Math Night in November, Data Night in January, and Literacy Night in March!
 We will also host, along with Student Council, a volunteer week, in which parents can volunteer their time to help with teacher projects.

 What is the School, Parent, and Student Compact?